avivday/spring-boot-demo/README.md

 - Dao & Services exposed using interfaces, keeping everything decoupled and clean.
 - Mocking for DAO
 - application.properties to control each dao (choose mock or real for each data source you have)
-- Unit testing against mock
+- Unit testing (running against mock)
 - Swagger (Auto generate docs using javadoc standard) - keep your code documented, document Interfaces & Controller

-## TODO:
+## Future Features:
+- Secured Routes With Roles
 - Security headers
 - Integration Tests
+- Docker

 # Prerequisite
 - Make sure you have java installed